HiImKarl/Tensors/README.md

-"# Tensors.hh"

-Tensor Template library.
+Tensor Template header-only library.
 Everything except tensor addition and subtraction has to be user implemenented.

 Tensors are multi-dimensional arrays.
 This library consists only of one headerfile, just include "tensors.hh" and everything is good to go.